2captcha/2captcha-python/README.md

 ```

 ### Text Captcha
 This method can be used to bypass a captcha that requires answering a question provided in clear text.
+[API method description](https://2captcha.com/2captcha-api#solving_text_captcha).
 ```python
 result = solver.text('If tomorrow is Saturday, what day is today?', param1=..., ...)
 ```

 ### reCAPTCHA v2
 Use this method to solve reCAPTCHA V2 and obtain a token to bypass the protection.
+[API method description](https://2captcha.com/2captcha-api#solving_recaptchav2_new).
 ```python
 result = solver.recaptcha(sitekey='6Le-wvkSVVABCPBMRTvw0Q4Muexq1bi0DJwx_mJ-',
                           url='https://mysite.com/page/with/recaptcha',